flancia-coop/doc.anagora.org/social-coop-oc.md

 M: Think we should limit to demo until we at least get SSO working.
 "We have a Bonfire demo server, we're working on SSO, let us know if you want it sooner"

 C: Sherlock Holmes and the Do-Nothing Case.
 What happens either before we make the proposal, or if the proposal fails?
 Current situation seems pretty not-good: federating with the whole activitypub fediverse, but no organised moderation.
+Not being responsible fediverse citizens, agree with Flancian it seems unlikely that s.c members will post horrifyingly objectionable / illegal content

 M: Do we know if reports go somewhere?

 Cai: Moderation all reactive?

 M: Mostly yes.

+L: Kicking some questions back to TWG, CWG.
+"What are your minimums to commit to before even performing demos of new tech to be a good citizen?"
+Think we have a good list there.

+Cai, L: Will need to think about it more.

+L: Would like us to be able to experiment

 ## 2026-03-12 1500 UTC
 Attendees: Caitlin, Prestn (PJ), Ammar